Welcome to The Norfolk Forum Web Site

-We are pleased to announce that the 2014-15 series will feature Steve Wozniak, Charles Krauthammer, Ayaan Hirsi Ali and Sanjay Gupta.
+We are pleased to announce that the 2015-16 series will feature Marcus Luttrell, Nancy Brinker, Anderson Cooper, and Mike Krzyzewski.
 They will address topics as diverse as world affairs, public policy, education, and popular culture.

-We hope that you choose to join us at this season of the Norfolk Forum.
-We look forward to another very exciting series.
+We hope that you choose to join us for the 2015-2016 season of the Norfolk Forum.
 As we proudly claim, it's the best ticket in town.

 Programs Begin at 7:30pm in Chrysler Hall, Norfolk.